-- · Mask use is required within the classroom or laboratory. - · If you feel sick and/or are exhibiting COVID-19 symptoms, please don't come to class and contact the Curry Health Center at (406) 243-4330. - If you are required to isolate or quarantine, you will receive support in the class to ensure continued academic progress. - UM recommends students get the COVID-19 vaccine.
+- If you feel sick and/or are exhibiting COVID-19 symptoms, please don't come to class and contact the Curry Health Center at (406) 243-4330. - · If you are required to isolate or quarantine, you will receive support in the class to ensure continued academic progress. - UM recommends students get the COVID-19 vaccine.
 Please direct your questions or concerns about vaccines to Curry Health Center.